 Our products also benefit from extraction machines unique to our production facility, which again ensures the highest quality standards.
 As a result, we are able to have more control over the purity and grade of our CBD Oil.

-Grass and Co.’s range of CBD products are made using CBD isolate, rather than full spectrum CBD.
+Grass and Co.’s range of CBD products are made using narrow spectrum CBD distillate and isolate, rather than full spectrum CBD.
 This ensures that each product has the correct amount of the highest quality CBD, whereas full spectrum CBD can often contain trace levels of THC.
-CBD isolate also offers an improved taste and flavour, helping our customers incorporate CBD into their daily rituals.
+Narrow spectrum CBD isolate and distillate offer an improved taste and flavour, helping our customers incorporate CBD into their daily rituals.

 Although it’s easy to solely focus on the specific type of process or solvent a product uses, this doesn’t tell the whole story about your CBD.
 Extraction is only the beginning.
 While solvents are used in the extraction process, all that’s left in the end is refined CBD.
 More importantly, the quality of our final product is dependent on our stringent manufacturing practices and standards, as well as the significant investment in testing.